Call us: 07 5520 2522

-There are 13 units (subjects) in this qualification to complete.
-With the exception of the 3 day clinical workshop which can be completed in QLD, NSW, VIC or WA.
-This entire course can be completed online (there is an APC app available to help you learn on the go).
+There are 13 units in this qualification.
+With the exception of the 3 day clinical workshop which can be completed in QLD, NSW, VIC or WA, everything else is completed online (there is an APC app available to help you learn on the go).

 Studying this course

-Enrolling in this Nationally Recognised qualification is straightforward and does not require pre-existing knowledge of medical terms or health care procedures.
+Enrolling in this Nationally Recognised qualification is straightforward and does not require pre-existing knowledge of medical terms.

-Apply to Study the Certificate III in Non-emergency Patient Transport
+Apply to Study the HLT31115 – Certificate III in Non-Emergency Patient Transport

-- An ageing Australian population means increased strain on government health care and patient transport systems
+- An ageing Australian population has increased increased the strain on government health care and patient transport systems

 - Increased workloads by State Ambulance Services mean local communities have a need to be serviced more often